Form 1098-T FAQ

 Institutions are not required to issue a 1098-T form to international students unless a student specifically requests one.
 If you would like to request a form, you can email Deborah Johnson, student account manager, or call her at 413-538-2253.

 I am a U.S. citizen and did not receive a 1098-T form – why?

-We have issued a 1098-T form to all students who had tuition charges or financial aid in calendar year 2012.
-However, if you did not receive a Form 1098-T and believe that you should have, please email Deborah Johnson or call 413-538-2253.
+We have issued a 1098-T form to all students who had tuition charges.
+However, if you did not receive a Form 1098-T and believe that you should have, please email Deborah Johnson or call her at 413-538-2253.

 Why is Box 7 checked on my 1098T?

 A check in Box 7 indicates that some or all of the charges in Box 2 are for a term that begins January-March of the next year.
 Since we typically bill Spring semester in December, most students will have Box 7 checked.